-Be aware that the logo shapes used to portray the most visible brands in our culture have not been chosen by chance – there are some powerful psychological forces at work.
+A powerful logo may look simple but there's nothing easy about creating effective logo shapes.
+Be aware that the logo shapes used to portray the most visible brands in our culture have not been chosen by chance – there are some strong psychological forces at work.

-How humans view logo shapes
+01. Understand how humans view logo shapes

 Our subconscious minds respond in different ways to different logo shapes.
 Straight lines, circles, curves and jagged edges all imply different meanings and so a skilled logo designer can use shape to infer particular qualities about the brand.